Boghdady9/Football_instance_seg/readme.md

 # Football instance segmentation

-This is a simple project ,to segement football players from a image using DeepLabV3+, as a part of ASDC company training . the dataset is from [here](https://www.kaggle.com/datasets/mohammednomer/semantic-segmentation) the data contains 100 images of football players and their masks.
+This is a simple project ,to segement football players from a image using DeepLabV3+, as a part of RASID company training . the dataset is from [here](https://www.kaggle.com/datasets/mohammednomer/semantic-segmentation) the data contains 100 images of football players and their masks.